jouglon-coder/ExpeditionHelper/README.md

 This project is not affiliated with, endorsed by, sponsored by, or approved by Sandfall Interactive or Kepler Interactive.

 The repository contains game-related data for reference and search purposes only.
 No ownership of the original game content is claimed.

+## License

+The source code in this repository is licensed under the MIT License.

+Game-related names, descriptions, terminology, and other third-party content are not covered by the MIT License and remain the property of their respective copyright and trademark owners.